 - Cook on LOW until the ham is thoroughly heated.
 This should take about 4 to 6 hours depending in your crockpot.

-- Remove from the slow cooker and let ham stand on a cutting board for 10 minutes before slicing.
+- Remove from the slow cooker and let ham stand on a cutting board (affiliate link) for 10 minutes before slicing.

 How Do You Warm Up A Precooked Ham?

 There are two basic ways to warm up a pre-cooked ham.
 First you can do it in a slow cooker which we describe here in our recipe.
 Or, in a foil-covered pan in the oven at 275F degrees for 20 minutes per pound - just until warmed through.

 Are You Ready To Slow Cook Yourself Slim?

 How Do You Keep A Spiral Ham From Drying Out?

 The key to keeping a spiral ham from drying out is to not overheat it.
 That's why I like the slow cooker method.
 It provides a gentle moist heat that's less prone to overcooking and drying out.

 A spiral cut ham is already pre-sliced around the bone.
 To remove the slices: